gumyr/cq_warehouse/README.md

 - `hand` (Literal["right", "left"] = "right") : thread direction
 - `simple` (bool = True) : simplify thread

-Each nut instance creates a set of properties that provide the Solid CAD object as well as valuable parameters, as follows (values intended for internal use are not shown):
+Each nut instance creates a set of properties that provide the CAD object as well as valuable parameters, as follows (values intended for internal use are not shown):

 - `clearance_drill_sizes` - see [Clearance, Tap and Threaded Holes](#clearance-tap-and-threaded-holes)
 - `clearance_hole_diameters` - see [Clearance, Tap and Threaded Holes](#clearance-tap-and-threaded-holes)
-- `cq_object` (cq.Solid) : cadquery Solid object
+- `cq_object` (cq.Compound) : cadquery Compound object
 - `nut_diameter` (float) : maximum diameter of the nut
 - `nut_thickness` (float) : maximum thickness of the nut
 - `nut_class` - (str) : display friendly class name